tylercollier/openresync/README.md

 This level of detail is supplied because this is alpha software, and as such the likelyhood that you'll discover a bug is higher.
 Your feedback is appreciated.

-### Server

-The server is responsible for hosting the cron jobs that do the sync work as well as providing an API for the website that shows the stats.

 ### Sync (aka replication) process

-There is an initial sync and an ongoing sync.
-The initial sync could take hours depending on the platform and number of records in the MLS and if you filter out any.
-The ongoing sync would be expected to only take a minute or less if you run it say every 15 minutes.

-At a high level, first the data is downloaded from the MLS and put into files in a different directory for each resource.
-Once all are successfully downloaded, the sync process will go through all the files and sync the data to each destination.
-If there is an error, it will be logged, and retried on the next run.
+To properly replicate MLS data via the RESO Web API, there are 3 processes which you must understand.
+They are `sync`, `purge`, and `reconcile`, and are described below.
+For an MLS with few records, you could get away with only using reconcile and purge, but it's probably best to use all 3.

+A note on the terms: there are no industry standard names for these processes, so their meanings as used in this project might not have the exact same meaning elsewhere.

-#### Download
+#### Overview

-For each MLS source, and for each of its resources, we need to determine if this is the first sync, or if we have synced before and we should supply a `$filter=ModificationTimestamp gt X` query parameter.
-The former is just a special case of the latter and we use a timestamp of the Unix epoch.
-To get the timestamps, we first look if there are any previously downloaded files, and if so the latest file will be used.
-Otherwise, we look into the first destination specified (all destinations would be expected to report the same value though).

-Whenever you start a download, we create a batch ID, which is basically a timestamp, and if you resume, we find the oldest batch ID.
-The JSON files will be downloaded to the directory `config/sources/${sourceName}/downloadedData/${resourceName}`, where the file name is based on the batch ID as well as when that particular file finished downloading.
+Each of the 3 processes is described below, but let's take a minute to describe what's happening at a high level.

+Each process does 3 things:

+1. Determine what needs to be downloaded
+2. Connect to the MLS and download the data
+3. Process the data, meaning alter the destinations by inserting/updating/deleting data

+When the data is downloaded, it is always completely downloaded before it is processed.
 There will be multiple files if there are more records to download than the MLS allows in a single page.

-Only after all resources are downloaded do we consider the download batch successful.
-Until it is, we use the internal config (described below) to track where we are in the process.
-When complete, we remove the download batch section in the internal config.

-#### The sync process (insert into destinations)
+Downloaded data is stored in the following subdirectory of the project: `config/sources/${sourceName}/downloadedData/${resourceName}/`.
+So if you had named a source `abor_Trestle` and the resource name was `Property`, the path would be `config/sources/abor_Trestle/downloadedData/Property`.

+The file names of downloaded data follow a pattern.
+It's this: `${type}_batch_${batchId}_seq_${timestamp}.json`, where:

+* `type` is one of the 3 processes (the `reconcile` process also has subprocesses that use `missing` and `missingIds`)
+* `batchId` is a timestamp of when the process was started
+* `sequenceId` is a timestamp of when the particular file finished downloading (there might be many files per batch)

-When the actual sync process runs, as in the portion that takes the data from the downloaded JSON files and inserts (or updates) the data in the destinations, it will determine the oldest batch based on filenames in the downloaded data directories, and then process all the files with that batch ID, from oldest to newest.
-It will process the files one by one.
-It will insert into each destination, until that destination reports success, before moving on to the next file.
-This is so that each destination is as close to in sync as possible, as opposed to syncing all files for the batch to one destination, and then doing all files for the next destination, and so on.
-After the file has been used to insert data into each destination successfully, it is deleted.
+After the data is downloaded, it will be processed in a batch, matching all files with the oldest batch ID.
+The files will be processed in order, looping over each destination before moving on to the next file.
+This is so that each destination is as close to in-sync as possible (as opposed to syncing all files for the batch to one destination, and then doing all files for the next destination, and so on).
+After the file has been used for each destination successfully, it is deleted.

-If an error occurs, this is recorded in the internal config, but the sync will be retried as part of the next cron job.
-However if 3 errors occur, no attempt to process will be made.
-You will need to examine the failure and resolve.
+For each of the processes, the state is recorded in the internal config file (discussed below).
+This allows the processes to resume from where they left off, whether they were in the middle of downloading a batch of data, or processing the downloaded files.
+The exception is the purge process, which always starts over.
+If an error occurs, this will be recorded.
+And if 3 errors occur for a process, that process will not be tried again; you will need to examine the error and resolve it.

-### Purge (aka reconciliation) process
+#### Sync

+The sync process adds or updates records (no deletions).
+To know what to download from the MLS, the destination (or first destination, if you have multiple) is queried to get the most recent timestamp.
+Then, the MLS is queried for records with a newer timestamp.
+If there is an error when downloading the files, then when the sync process is next run, instead of querying the destination for the newest record, it will look newest record in the newest file.

+Note that the first sync might take hours depending on the platform and number of records in the MLS and if you filter any out.
+However, subsequent syncs generally run quite quickly so it's reasonable to run it, say, every 15 minutes.

+#### Purge

+Purging is when the MLS removes records.
+We need to mirror those removals, removing those same records from our destinations.
+To be able to know which records have been removed, we download all the IDs from the MLS, and compare them to the IDs in each of our destinations.
+It therefore takes longer than the sync process and uses more memory.

 The purge process is similar to the sync process but differs in 2 important ways.

 1. There is no resuming the download process.
 It always downloads the entirety of the data.
 This is unfortunate and could be improved but is the simplest approach to handle Trestle and Bridge Interactive in the same way, which reduces code complexity.
-1. The downloaded files are not processed one by one, but instead must be loaded into memory all at once to compare to what's in the destinations.
+2. The downloaded files are not processed one by one, but instead must be loaded into memory all at once to compare to what's in the destinations.
 After the purge is complete, all downloaded files for the resource are deleted.

+Trestle calls purging "reconciliation" in their docs.
+Do not confuse it with our dis-similar reconcile process.

+#### Reconcile

+Reconciling ensures all your records match what's in the MLS by getting what's missing or different from the MLS (thus it never deletes data).
+In theory, the sync process should be all you need to get data into your destinations, but in practice, records are missed frequently.

+You could also have some arbitrary requirement to update a subset of records.
+All you'd need to do is modify one of the timestamp fields on any such records, and the reconcile process would get/update them.

+It works like this.
+First it downloads IDs and timestamps for each record in the resource (these files start with `reconcile_batch`).
+Then it grabs the IDs and timestamps for each record from each destination.
+For any IDs that are missing or timestamps that don't match between the MLS or one of the destinations, the ID is recorded into a file whose name starts with `missingIds_batch`.
+This file is then read and all records are downloaded using `$filter=` with a list of IDs, resulting in files whose names start with `missing_batch`.

+The `missing_batch` files are then processed, inserting/updating into the destination(s).

 ### Stats

-As the program runs, it records certain statistics in the configured database, such as when a sync starts, finishes, whether it was successful, how many records were synced etc. It is these stats that are shown on the website.
+As the program runs, it records certain statistics in the configured database, such as when a sync starts, finishes, whether it was successful, how many records were synced, etc. It is these stats that are shown on the website.
 To see which tables are created, check `lib/stats/setUp.js`.

 ### Internal config

 As the program runs, it records its internal state in a file at `config/internalConfig.json`.
-For example, for each MLS source, it captures where it's at in the download process, and the sync and purge processes, including each resource and destination.
+For example, for each MLS source, it captures where it's at in the download process, as well as the sync, purge, and reconcile processes, including each resource and destination.
 This is so it knows where to resume if there is a problem.

 ### Logging